Romaq/bigrig-scripts/FILESERVER.md

    2. Don't do *anything* or make changes if not *explicitly* required by the overall goal.

 ## Todo
    1. I am amiss in not doing a snapshot of the fileserver host before configuring and verifying the rollback process.
    2. I need to set up automated snapshots vs. recovery as part of this build.

 ## Install Actions
    1. This [howto](https://www.itsembedded.com/sysadmin/proxmox_bind_unprivileged_lxc/) covers the benefits and liabilities of using a "privilaged" container for the fileserver.
-For our particular use-case, the [Organization.md](../main/ORGANIZATION.md) document provides the "short list" of clients and hosts we will be serving, and so we can prepare this ahead of time to provide "unprivilaged" access while maintaining
+For our particular use-case, the [Organization.md](../main/ORGANIZATION.md) document provides the "short list" of clients and hosts we will be serving, and so we can prepare this ahead of time to provide "unprivilaged" access.
+   2. From [Organization.md](../main/ORGANIZATION.md) we have the following "users" with groupIDs to create:
+      * root
+	  * asmith:asmith, users
+	  * mikaela:mikaela, users
+	  * gameserver, gameserver
+	  * whimpercraft, gameserver
+	  * palworld, gameserver
+	  * valheim, gameserver
+	  * asa, gameserver
+   3. To avoid confusion and name collision, the above list on the container will be allocated on the PVE Host with a "fs-" in front and 100000 added to the ID#'s used on the LXC host.
+We also need to have zfs datasets with the correct privilages as [documented.](https://docs.oracle.com/cd/E23823_01/html/819-5461/gbace.html) The default command, `adduser` creates the ID numbers in the "privilaged" range we can't use.
+Fortunately, we can add overrides as required.
+The following will add our first "filesystem user" account:
+	  *

    1. I am working from "How to setup Turnkey Linux Fileserver on Proxmox VE":
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=UnXxJMjW4LE"
 target="_blank"><img src="http://img.youtube.com/vi/UnXxJMjW4LE/0.jpg"